Shibui: Definition

-Imperfection in shibusa Sōetsu Yanagi in The Unknown Craftsman refers to as "beauty with inner implications".
+Yanagi Sōetsu, in The Unknown Craftsman, refers to the imperfection in shibusa as "beauty with inner implications".
 Creation here means making a piece that will lead the viewer to draw beauty from it for oneself.
-Shibui beauty in Tea Ceremony is in the artistry of the viewer.
+Shibui beauty in the tea ceremony is in the artistry of the viewer.

-Shibusa's sanctuary of silence is non-dualism—the resolution of opposites.
+Shibusas sanctuary of silence is non-dualism—the resolution of opposites.
 Its foundation is intuition coupled with faith and beauty revealing phases of truth and the worship and reverence for life.

-In James A. Michener's book Iberia the adjective 'shibui' is referenced as follows: "The Japanese have a word which summarizes all the best in Japanese life, yet it has no explanation and cannot be translated.
+In James A. Michener's book Iberia the adjective shibui is referenced as follows: "The Japanese have a word which summarizes all the best in Japanese life, yet it has no explanation and cannot be translated.
 It is the word shibui, and the best approximation to its meaning is 'acerbic good taste'."
 The author Trevanian (the nom de plume of Dr. Rodney William Whitaker) wrote in his 1979 best-selling novel, Shibumi, "Shibumi has to do with great refinement underlying commonplace appearances."
 In the business fable The Shibumi Strategy, the author, Matthew E. May, wrote that shibumi "has come to denote those things that exhibit in paradox and all at once the very best of everything and nothing: Elegant simplicity.
 Effortless effectiveness.
 Understated excellence.
 Beautiful imperfection."